Schleicher's fable: In popular culture

-PIE is used in a short dialogue between the human astronauts and an alien "Engineer" in Ridley Scott's movie Prometheus.
-In an early scene, the android 'David' (played by Michael Fassbender) practices reciting Schleicher's fable to the interactive computer, in preparation for first contact with the "Engineers".
-Linguist Anil Biltoo created the film's reconstructed dialogue and had an onscreen role teaching Schleicher's fable to David.
+A post on Language Log mentions that PIE is claimed to be used in a short dialogue between the human astronauts and an alien ‘Engineer’ in Ridley Scott’s film Prometheus, but several comments argue instead that it is not recognizable as PIE and is instead ‘pseudo-Sanskrit’.
+In an early scene, the android ‘David’ (played by Michael Fassbender) practises reciting Schleicher’s fable to the interactive computer, in preparation for first contact with the ‘Engineers’.
+Linguist Anil Biltoo created the film’s reconstructed dialogue and had an onscreen role teaching Schleicher’s fable to David.